Watling and de Grandhomme spearhead New Zealand fightback

 Watling, on 40 at tea, was troubled by Mark Wood after the resumption before taking out his frustration on spinner Jack Leach to reach his 50 with a huge six over mid-wicket.

-From there, he scored freely in an innings which also included 10 fours.
+From there, he scored freely in an innings which also includes 10 fours.

 England need to win to level the series while New Zealand require a draw to ensure a rare second home series win over England.